Ensuring human rights-compliant asylum procedures

 discussions, for instance through the Network of Focal Points on Migration,

-to design operational guidelines allowing for the concrete implementation
+to design operational guidelines allowing for the practical implementation

 of the European Union Pact according to Council of Europe standards,